What is Ripple (XRP)?

-XRP, which is the currency native to the Ripple protocol offers near-instant transactions at low cost but does so in a way that some consider controversial or even contrary to truly decentralized cryptocurrency systems.
-There’s no mining — instead, network validation is built upon private nodes, which critics point out is a situation that creates centralized power structures.
+XRP enables near-instant transaction settlement at a low cost but does so in a way that some consider controversial or even contrary to the decentralized ethos of cryptocurrency systems.
+For instance, the Ripple protocol nodes are permissioned and there’s no mining.
+Instead, network validation is facilitated by private nodes called validators, which critics point out is really just a centralized governance system.

 Why is Ripple (XRP) important?

-Transferring money across borders using traditional methods, such as third-party services, is painfully slow, and almost always expensive.
-The fastest way to get money from San Francisco to Berlin is to literally hop on a plane with cash and fly it there.
-A standard wire transfer or SWIFT payment can take days, and incur hefty fees.
-In an era of technological progress and rapid delivery of just about everything else on a global scale, it still remains difficult to move money from one country to another.
-Antiquated systems have created a need for new, less restrictive methods for transferring funds, and Ripple has developed a solution in an attempt to address this and modernize the global financial system.
+In an era of technological progress that has enabled the rapid delivery of just about everything, it remains difficult to move money from one country to another at high speeds.
+Antiquated systems have created a need for new, less restrictive methods for transferring funds, and Ripple has developed a solution that addresses this problem and has the potential to optimize the global financial system.

 How XRP works

 The XRP token runs on the Ripple protocol, which is made up of private, centralized nodes called validators.
 A node is a computer on the Ripple network that is authorized to verify transactions and keep the Ripple protocol up and running.
 However, this type of architecture is not truly decentralized like Bitcoin’s permissionless, distributed ledger — which allows anyone with a computer and internet connection to download and run a node — but rather, functions through the collaboration and agreement of validator nodes, held by private institutions like Microsoft and Massachusetts Institute of Technology (MIT).
 A system with this kind of architecture gives the nodes authority over the network opposed to a decentralized system, where (practically) every participant has equal power.